TusharAswal/React-Questions/README.md

 import { StackActions } from '@react-navigation/native';
 navigation.dispatch(StackActions.replace('NewScreen', { /* params */ }));
 ```
+### Hermes
+- Hermes is a lightweight, high-performance JavaScript engine designed by Meta (formerly Facebook) specifically for React Native apps
+**1. Improves Startup Time:**
+Hermes uses Ahead of Time compilation(AOT), which compiles the JS bundle during build time instead of app runtime which the traditional JS engine(JavaScriptCore) do.
+JavaScriptCore used Just in Time compilation.

+**2. Reduces Memory Usage & Smaller App Size and Increases performance:**
+Hermes minimizes memory usage & reduce app size by precompiling JS bundle into bytecode.
+Bytecode is smaller in size than traditional JS source code.

 ### Key Testing Types (Jest)
 - Unit testing is a software testing technique that involves testing individual components or functions of an application in isolation to ensure they behave as expected.